pikesley/gitpaint/README.md

 # Gitpaint

-Slightly clunky wrapper around the Github contributions graph
+Draw a grid of data onto the Github contributions graph

 ## Usage